nthomasCUBE/BioSankey/README.md

 # BioSankey

 BioSankey is a tool for generating Sankey plot from biological data.
 Sankey plots are suitable to show changes of counts or abundances over time, for example gene expression and abundances of microbial species.
-The plots are produced interactively as a java-script html page and as static pdf plots.
+The plots are produced as a interactive java-script html page and as static pdf plots.
 Multiple input formats are supported.

 ## Prerequisites